Fun Fall Counseling and Social Emotional Learning Activities

 Feelings Color by Code

 Coloring is such a regulating activity.
-This is the reason the ysell so many adult coloring books each year!
+This is the reason they sell so many adult coloring books each year!
 And here is another versatile set because it comes with a digital and a differentiated print edition.
 You can buy each one separately, as a Fall bundle, or at a huge discount in my four seasons all year long bundle.
+Each coloring activity has different questions and prompts to figure out which colors to use.

 Social-Emotional Learning Mazes